tripikad/trip2/README.md

 #### API

-Components are located at ```resources/views/v2/components``` and are either Blade or Vue components.
+Components are located at ```resources/views/v2/components``` and are either Laravel Blade or VueJS components.

 To show a component use a ```component()``` helper: